msynk/react-machine/README.md

 # React Machine

-A simple but feature-rich **state machine** for React, built as a small open-source project that can evolve into a real-world library.
+A small and simple but feature-rich **state machine** for React, built as a small open-source project that can evolve into a real-world library.

 ## Example
 ```tsx